alighandij/Ex-RL-virtual-lab/README.md

             },
         },
         "agent_configs": {
-            # This Dictionary is optional
-            # it only affect the Parameter Selection
-            # And make it easier
-            "discrete": 32,
+            # This dictionary is optional.
+It only affects the parameter selection and makes the process more convenient.
             "count": 20,
             "target": -120
+            "discrete": 32,
             "reward_shaper": reward_shaper
         },
         "encoders": ENCODERS